kkchx/practice_project/Nasa_picture_of_the_day/readme.md

 # Picture of the day
-This project get the astronomy picture from **API** sent to the NASA website based on input data:<br>
+This program get the astronomy picture from **API** sent to the NASA website based on input data:<br>
 1.date (YYYY-MM-DD)

 ## How to get astronomy picture